Plymouth Twp. Detective Sergeant celebrates retirement after 33 years with emotional final salute

 "I didn't pick law enforcement, law enforcement picked me," he said.

-"He has just lead with dignity, and such compassion for the job and for the community," said his wife, Donna Longo.
+"He has just lead with dignity, and such compassion for the job and for the community," said his wife, Adonna Longo.

 Longo is a husband and father to three sons.